How Hulu created a festive and fun Halloween event despite COVID-19

 For Hulu, the Halloween dilemma meant getting creative.

 The company had to figure out how to generate excitement, connect with fans, and showcase its horror programming all while keeping people six feet apart and abiding by other pandemic-inspired safety protocols and guidelines.
-“We know that Halloween looks really different for a lot of people this year,” says Ryan Crosby, Hulu’s VP of brand and content marketing.
+“We know that Halloween looks really different for a lot of people this year,” says Ryan Crosby, VP of Hulu marketing.
 “Trick-or-treating has been canceled.
 Haunted houses and going to see scary movies—all of that is much different because of the pandemic.
 We wanted to provide viewers with a fun way to get in the holiday spirit while being mindful of their safety.”

 After months of planning, Hulu’s solution came to life on Thursday night, as hundreds of cars lined up to enter a parking lot at the Rose Bowl in Pasadena for “Huluween,” a four-night, drive-in movie event that is expected to draw 2,900 guests.